 What happens at the conclusion of the Master Plan?

-It is anticipated that the Final Airport Master Plan will be brought before the Pueblo City Council for adoption in late 2021.
+It is anticipated that the Final Airport Master Plan will be brought before the Pueblo City Council for adoption in 2022.
 Once approved, the Airport Master Plan will serve as a policy document that sets forth the conceptual framework for possible future airport development.

 What is the project schedule?
 How long will it take?

 The notice to proceed with the project was given in March of 2020, which began the investigation phase of the approximately 18-month-long master plan process.
-The project is scheduled for substantial completion by October of 2021 (see project schedule below).
-Working papers that support the planning process will be developed and released periodically throughout the project.
+The project was substantially completed in October of 2021 (see project schedule below).
+Working papers that supported the planning process were developed and released periodically throughout the project.
 Please refer to the project schedule for approximate timing of working papers and public open house events.
 The Federal Aviation Administration (FAA) approved the Airport Layout Plan in May of 2022.